samuel-jimenez/GramEditor/docs/src/windows.md

-# Tehanu on Windows
+# Gram on Windows

-## Installing Tehanu
+## Installing Gram

-To install, you can build Tehanu [from source](https://tehanu.liten.app/docs/development/windows).
+To install, you can build Gram [from source](https://gram.liten.app/docs/development/windows).

 ## Uninstall

-- Installed via installer: Use `Settings` → `Apps` → `Installed apps`, search for Tehanu, and click Uninstall.
+- Installed via installer: Use `Settings` → `Apps` → `Installed apps`, search for Gram, and click Uninstall.
 - Built from source: Remove the build output directory you created (e.g., your target/install folder).

 Your settings and extensions live in your user profile.
 When uninstalling, you can choose to keep or remove them.

 ## Remote Development (SSH)

-Tehanu supports remote development on Windows through both SSH and WSL.
-You can connect to remote servers via SSH or work with files inside WSL distributions directly from Tehanu.
+Gram supports remote development on Windows through both SSH and WSL.
+You can connect to remote servers via SSH or work with files inside WSL distributions directly from Gram.

 For detailed instructions on setting up and using remote development features, including SSH configuration, WSL setup, and troubleshooting, see the [Remote Development documentation](./remote-development.md).

 ## Troubleshooting

-### Tehanu fails to start or shows a blank window
+### Gram fails to start or shows a blank window

-- Check that your hardware and operating system version are compatible with Tehanu.
+- Check that your hardware and operating system version are compatible with Gram.
 See our [installation guide](./installation.md) for more information.
 - Update your GPU drivers from your GPU vendor (Intel/AMD/NVIDIA/Qualcomm).
 - Ensure hardware acceleration is enabled in Windows and not blocked by third‑party software.
-- Try launching Tehanu with no extensions or custom settings to isolate conflicts.
+- Try launching Gram with no extensions or custom settings to isolate conflicts.

 ### Terminal issues